 Forest edges, scrub, thickets, hedgerows, pioneers on forests (clearings), sea dunes, roadsides, and railways.

-Waterfronts, stream and riverbanks, swamp forests, swamps, and the tree are mainly found on moist and not too nutrient-poor soil.
+Waterfronts, streams and riverbanks, swamp forests, and tree are mainly found on moist and not too nutrient-poor soil.

 aspen wood is not resistant to decay but resistant to preservative treatment.

 Both the core and sapwood are not durable (natural durability class V) and susceptible to damage by Anobium.
 Alder in contact with wet cement or concrete will prevent it from curling.

 When used underwater, Alder lasts a very long time.
 That’s why it’s also best for boats or any product that is related to moisture.

 Red Alder is of lower quality than that Black Alder.
 White Alder is often planted as a windbreak.

 - Aspen wood is an increasingly used wood for creating a beautiful sauna interior.